Holistische Arts

 Not every HPV type is equally dangerous.
 HPV 16 and 18 are the most aggressive types and are responsible for the majority of cervical cancer cases.
 Knowing which type you have helps determine the risk and the urgency of treatment.

-2. Viral load: how much virus is present?
+2. Viral load: how much virus is there?

 The amount of virus in your cells is an important indicator.
-A steady increase in viral load precedes the development of severe abnormalities (CIN 3+).
-By regularly measuring the viral load, you can track the progression and intervene in a timely manner.
+A steady increase in viral load precedes the development of serious abnormalities (CIN 3+).
+By regularly measuring the viral load, you can follow the progression and intervene in time.

 Graph: HPV 59 viral load over time, measured in copies per cell

-If HPV is not detected while it is actually present, you may be wrongly sent back to the 5-yearly screening program.
-During those years, the virus can continue unhindered.
+If HPV is not detected while it is present, you may be incorrectly sent back to the 5-yearly screening program.
+In those years, the virus can continue unhindered.
 This is a risk you can avoid with the right test.

 The HPV test via HPV Health

 At HPV Health, we work with the quantitative PCR test.
-This provides us and you with the information needed to create a well-informed treatment plan:
+This gives us and you the information needed to create a well-informed treatment plan:

 • Exactly which HPV type you have (out of 18 types)